AgricHub/djando-series/README.md

 ### Contributing
 Here's how you can contribute to the project.

-We welcome contributions from all members of Nethub.
+We welcome contributions from all members of GDSC.
 To contribute to the Django Series, follow these steps:

 - Find an issue or feature you'd like to work on in the Issues section.
 - Fork the repository to your GitHub account.